syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ## TrackColor

-The color of track bar can be customized by setting the `TrackColor` property of SfRangeSlider.
+The `TrackColor` property customizes the color of the entire track bar background, establishing the base visual appearance of the slider.

 {% tabs %}